- Course: PhD in Geography

-- Course: PhD title: Urban form, daily travel behaviour and transport CO2 emission: Micro-level analysis and spatial simulation
+- PhD title: Urban form, daily travel behaviour and transport CO2 emission: Micro-level analysis and spatial simulation

 Funding: University of Leeds and China Scholarship Council scholarship